 One of the Largest Craft Malting Facilities in the United States.

-Established in 2016, 1886 Malt House is a state-of-the-art malted grain production facility on the site of the former Miller Brewing campus in Volney, N.Y., also home to the Sunoco Ethanol Plant.
+Established in 2016, 1886 Malt House is a state-of-the-art malted grain production facility on the site of the former Miller Brewing campus in Volney, N.Y., also home to the Attis Ethanol Plant.
 The 40,000 square foot facility is equipped with the latest in malting technology, as well as proven systems and personnel to support the reliable and consistent production of the highest quality malt demanded by today’s craft brewers.

 At full production rate, 1886 Malt House supplies 60 tons of malt per week, or 2,000 tons of malt annually, making it one of the largest craft malting facilities in the United States.

 The Pride of New York

 Our company name, 1886 Malt House, commemorates the year that the Statue of Liberty was given to the United States, which leverages a symbol of great pride to residents of New York State.
 It’s also a throwback to a time when New York State had a craft brewery in every town and the idea of being local was not new, it was a way of life.

 “We made a considerable investment in the best production technology, quality control procedures, and experienced personnel to support an operation that will ensure we deliver the highest quality malt.”

 Meeting the Demand with the Highest Quality Supply

 A 2012 New York State law has led to considerable growth of the craft brewing and distilling industry in New York State.
 The law requires that an escalating percentage of New York grown and produced ingredients, including hops and malt, be used by the more than 120 breweries and 90 distilleries that carry the “farm” designation.
 The farm brewery requirements for NY grown ingredients were 20% in 2012, 60% in 2018, and will increase to 90% in 2024.
 1886 Malt House will play a critical role in supplying product to meet this increasing demand.